-Saint Leo University’s MBA in Cyber Security online program, designed for working professionals.
-This degree program will provide graduates with a bachelor’s degree the technical and business skills to become leaders on the forefront of the cybersecurity field.
+Saint Leo University’s MBA in Cyber Security online program, is designed for working professionals.
+This degree program will provide graduates with a bachelor’s degree and the technical and business skills to become leaders at the forefront of the cybersecurity field.
 Courses will include Principles of Cybersecurity Management, Human Capital for Organizational Performance, Marketing, Network Security Management, and Strategic Planning for Cybersecurity.
 Students can choose an elective from one of the following: Disaster Recovery Management or Web Services Security.
 Knowledge of computer forensics, computer operations, and networking may be helpful to know prior to enrollment.
 The total credit hours is between 33 – 36 credits, depending on accepted transfer hours completed.
 An optional internship course is also available.
-The online MBA provides an accreditation by the Accreditation Council for Business Schools & Programs (ACBSP).
+The online MBA provides accreditation by the Accreditation Council for Business Schools & Programs (ACBSP).

 MBA students have the option to take up to two courses per eight-week term.
-Completion of the 36 credits takes about one year on the accelerated course format.
+Completion of the 36 credits takes about one year in the accelerated course format.
 Saint Leo University, located in Florida, is one of the top-ranked universities in the state.

 Highlights: 33 – 36 credits, transfer credits accepted, optional internship, electives offered.